Introduction to Hock Swelling “Boggy Hocks”

 Proactive Measures Against Hock Swelling

 Prevention is often more effective than treatment, and implementing proactive measures is key to minimizing the occurrence of hock swelling in cattle.
-Keeping your cattle on a joint supplement like OptiWize can work as a prevention because of it’s ability to promote healthy joints and healthy joint fluid in livestock.
+Keeping your cattle on a joint supplement like OptiWize 10-N-1 can work as a prevention because of it’s ability to promote healthy joints and healthy joint fluid in livestock.
 Adequate and well-maintained flooring in barns and handling areas can reduce the risk of slips and falls.
 Regular health checks, including joint assessments, can help identify early signs of hock swelling or other issues.
 Providing a balanced and nutritionally sound diet contributes to overall joint health.
 Moreover, proper vaccination protocols can protect cattle from infectious diseases that may lead to hock swelling.
-Implementing these proactive measures can significantly enhance the well-being of cattle and reduce the economic impact of hock-related issues on the farm.
+These proactive strategies are equally valuable when managing boggy hocks in goats, boggy hocks in sheep, and boggy hocks in pigs.

 OptiWize - Joint Supplement for boggy hocks